shaitarov/PostOfficeManager/README.md

 Taking into account that this is not a real project but rather coding exercise, I made several assumptions which simplified the task.
-However, in a real-world project, those assumptions would be addressed separately.
+However, in a real-world project, those assumptions would be thoroughly discussed with stakeholders and addressed separately.

+- I used .net core 3.1.
+I assumed that this platform should be suitable for a new project.
+- I used MSTest as a framework for unit testing.
 - Parcel dimensions are by default in centimetres and can be presented only as integers.
 - Parcel weight is by default in kilos and can be presented only as integers.
 - Currency is not set.
 We assume that we operate in the same currency and if we decide to localize the the system, we will need to introduce converters.
-- I assume that I use not the best terminology as I am not closely familiar with the domain knowledge of
+- I assume that the terminology used in the project is not the best one and in some places can be misleading.
-- post offices.
+In real-world projects domain, terminology should be discussed, agreed upon and documented on early stages of the project.
 Naming is hard.

 ## Approach

-I tried to build the system as modular as I could.
+I tried to build the system as modular as possible.
 I understand that in such simplistic exercise it can be overkill, but I assume that the goal of the exercise was to try to reflect real-life project with changing requirements.
 The loosely coupled system simplifies refactoring and changes in the system on later stages.
 Also, it makes testing of the system a much simpler task.
+The modular approach allows making the system more configurable.

 I cannot say that I am an expert in TDD but in this case, I tried to follow this approach and build unit tests before the functionality.

+In my unit tests, I used Moq library to mock some of the dependencies and isolate logic under test.

 ## Task